DATA-606-SPRING-2022/Jin_DATA606/README.md

 The objective of this project is to analyze the reason for a product to be recommended and explore different data science methods and algorithms to implement product recommender systems.
 It will provide business owners or start-up companies a better idea of how recommender systems work and the related advantages.

+## Research Questions
+* What characteristics are useful to generate personalized recommendations?
+* Which recommender systems algorithms/methods are most successful and practical?
+* Can text data improve recommender systems' performance?

 ## Data